-The underground, or "shadow," economy has many negative consequences for society at large.
+Abstract: The underground, or "shadow," economy has many negative consequences for society at large.
 While evidence supports the assertion that the shadow economy is large and growing, the secretive nature of the shadow economy makes it notoriously difficult to measure accurately.
 Following the MIMIC model of Schneider (2006), we quantify the shadow economies of Bangladesh, India, Pakistan, and Sri Lanka for the years 1995-2014.
-We find that the average size of the shadow economies of these countries as a percentage of total official GDP range from the mid-20s to low-30s, with a clear upward trend.
-Further, we find that size of government is significantly positively associated with size of the shadow economy, while GDP per capita and fiscal freedom are significantly negatively associated with size of the shadow economy.
+We find that the average size of the shadow economies of these countries as a percentage of total officials GDP range from the mid-20s to low-30s, with a clear upward trend.
+Further, we find that size of government is significantly positively associated with size of the shadow economy.